zachmyu/Mod3-Cohort-2021-12/practice-for-week-08-music-archive-docs-long-practice-main/README.md

 Below is a list of all the resources for this music archive server.

 -   artists:
-  - artistId: unique identifier
+    -   /artist/:artistId: unique identifier
     -   name
 -   albums:
     -   albumId: unique identifier
     -   name
     -   artistId: of the artist that released the album
 -   songs:
     -   songId: unique identifier
     -   name
     -   lyrics
     -   trackNumber: the order of the song in its album
     -   albumId: of the album that the song was released with

 ## Documentation